-Copyediting starts at $0.05/word.
-Line edits start at $0.06/word ($0.07/word for LaTeX source files edited natively).
+Copyediting starts at $0.06/word, $0.15/word for references (I rarely do copyediting anymore except for existing clients).
+Line edits start at $0.09/word ($0.10/word for LaTeX source files edited natively).
 Developmental edits are quoted per project, but are generally quite expensive (it's a lot of thinking!)—think around double (sometimes more) the prices for line edits.

 Timelines and turnaround

-I book up quite far in advance at certain times of the year.
-(Early fall is the worst; it's early September as I write this, and I have bookings into February.)
-It's smart to think ahead and book in a couple of months before you need me, especially for long manuscripts.
-(To reserve your spot, I'll require a deposit—usually 50% of the estimated final fee.)
-I can usually fit in shorter jobs on short notice.
+I usually book up quite far in advance.
+(It's May as I write this, and I have bookings into December; current availability is listed here.)
+It's smart to think ahead and book in at least a couple of months before you need me, especially for long manuscripts.
+(To reserve your spot, I'll require a deposit—-usually 50% of the estimated final fee.)
+I can usually fit in shorter jobs on shorter notice.
 However, when your deadline requires me to work nights and/or weekends around other scheduled jobs, I charge a rush fee; it starts at 30% added to my normal fee and can get up to an 100% surcharge for very urgent jobs.

 Online or face-to-face?

 Most of my work is done online; you send me a manuscript via email, I send it back the same way.
 But I often have face-to-face, phone, or Skype meetings with clients.
 Coaching clients need regular check-ins.
 Some scientists like to have real-time discussions to ensure that the edits accurately represent their complex research.
 My developmental clients often find it useful to talk through their arguments and organizational ideas with me.
 I charge my normal hourly rate for these meetings and for travel time.